Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 Jan 10th 2025 v1.74d

-- Sheet Assets move to prevent url encoding problem
+- Fix for the sheet background and images sometimes not working in roll20.
+Sheet Assets moved to prevent url encoding problem.
+- Fix issue prevent Race field to show on new sheets.

 Jan 4th 2025 v1.74c